qiime2/amplicon-docs/docs/back-matter/glossary.md

 distribution
 :  A collection of QIIME 2 plugins that are installed together through a single {term}`conda metapackage`.
    These are generally grouped by a theme.
-For example, the *amplicon distribution* provides a collection of plugins for analysis of microbiome amplicon data, while the *metagenome distribution* provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
+For example, the *amplicon distribution* provides a collection of plugins for analysis of microbiome amplicon data, while *MOSHPIT* provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
    When a distribution is installed, that particular installation of QIIME 2 is an example of a {term}`deployment`.
+   {term}`Stand-alone plugins` can be installed to expand the functionality of a distribution.

 DRY
 :  An acronym of *Don't Repeat Yourself*, and a critical principle of software engineering and equally applicable in research data management.